RuchiRaina3/Baby-Cry-Classifier/README.md

   <img width='300' height='250' src='/Assets/Namaste.jpg'>
 </p>

 I developed this project along with my peer during my 6 months internship at IIT Jammu.
-Baby Cry Project is developed using ML and Deep Learning models to classify the baby cry into 5 different categories viz. bellypain, burping, discomfort, hungry and tired.
+Baby Cry Classifier is built using ML and Deep Learning models to classify the baby cry into 5 different categories viz. bellypain, burping, discomfort, hungry and tired.

 ## Data Collection
 Data is in the form of audio files.
-We have taken the data from donateacry and we have also collected real time data from the hospitals and parents.
+We have taken the data from donateacry and we have also collected real-time data from the hospitals and parents.

-### **Statistics of data :**
+### **Statistics of data:**

   + bellypain = 80
   + burping = 40